Here are three routes to interest-free money that won't be found in the 'loans' section of your bank!

 How much can I borrow?
 As with a 0% purchase card, a 0% balance transfer credit card will normally indicate what its maximum credit limit is before you apply.
 However, the credit limit you're offered will depend largely on your credit rating and salary.

-There are a host of other cards offering more than two years interest free.
+There are a host of other cards offering more than 30 months interest free.
 For the latest best buys, read The best 0% balance transfer credit cards.

 What to watch out for: While you'll temporarily eliminate interest payments on your debt, this is not totally free money.
 The vast majority of balance transfer credit cards charge transfer fees of 2-3% of your total debt to move your money onto them.